Side hustle jobs are everywhere these days!

 User Interface Testing Jobs

 UserTesting– Earn $10 for every 20-minute online user test.
 Through UserTesting, you’ll be asked to review and give your opinions on websites, apps, shopping portals, and more.

 Special software tracks your mouse movement while your webcam and mic record your eye movement, facial expressions, and words as you complete the questions.

 You have to act fast though when new studies are released; in my experience UserTesting tests disappear very quickly.

-- WhatUsersDo – Earn $8 and up per test, with most tests taking around 15-20 minutes.
+- Intellizoom – Earn an average of $10 per test, with most tests taking around 15-20 minutes.

 - Enroll – Help “make the web a better place” by testing websites before they’re published.